nsdf-fabric/nsdf-catalog-artifacts/UCC2022/README.md

  * data - contains data used in the analysis and to generate the plots
  * notebooks - contains the analyis along with descriptions
- * notebooks/src - source code for helpers and utilities used by notebooks